zamfi/cca-programming-electronics-spring-2015/README.md

 - **Assignment: Bring your computer to class on Wednesday, January 28!**

 Please email me at [jzamfirescupereira@cca.edu](mailto: jzamfirescupereira@cca.edu) if you're stuck, aren't sure how to move forward, or just want to say hi!
+(And if you're stuck on Rudy, include the URL link to the puzzle you're stuck on!)